veeral-patel/knowledge-base/docs/CS 161/lec15.md

 - SYN cookies

 ## Application layer DoS
-- Algorithmic complexity attacks
-- Malicious GraphQL queries
+- Algorithmic complexity attacks.
+Examples: using inputs that cause hashtable collisions and malicious GraphQL queries
 - Writing scripts to increase application load.
 For example, writing a script to post thousands of comments per second on a blog.
 CAPTCHA and verifying people before granting API access are two defenses.
+- Massive over-provisioning -- either yourself, or by paying a CDN